-Dissolving a partnership firm means discontinuing the business under the name of said partnership firm.
-In this case, all liabilities are finally settled by selling off assets or transferring them to a particular partner, settling all accounts existed with the partnership firm.
+Dissolving a partnership firm means discontinuing the business under the name of the said partnership firm.
+In this case, all liabilities are finally settled by selling off assets or transferring them to a particular partner, settling all accounts that existed with the partnership firm.

 Any profit/ loss is transferred to partners in their profit sharing ratio as agreed by them in the partnership deed.

 Dissolving a partnership firm is different from dissolving a partnership.
 In the former case, the firm ends its name and hence cannot do business in the future.
-But in case of dissolving a partnership, the existing partnership is dissolved– by consent or on happening of a certain event, but the firm can retain its existence if remaining partners enter into a new partnership agreement.
+But in case of dissolving a partnership, the existing partnership is dissolved by consent or on happening of a certain event, but the firm can retain its existence if remaining partners enter into a new partnership agreement.

 It is the easiest way to dissolve a partnership firm since all partners have mutually agreed upon closing the partnership firm.
 Partners can give a mutual consent or may enter into an agreement for the dissolve.

 A firm may need to be dissolved compulsorily if: